donia444/personalized-recommendation-system/README.md

 ### `src/feedback_logger.py`

 Logs user feedback such as views, add-to-cart actions, and transactions.
-This feedback can later be used for retraining.
+This feedback can later be used by the retraining pipeline.

 ### `src/retraining_pipeline.py`

-Simulates the retraining workflow by using newly logged feedback and updating the recommendation pipeline.
+Implements the retraining workflow using newly collected feedback.

 ### `src/mlflow_tracking.py`